syncfusion/ej2-react-docs/src/charts/range-navigator/grid-tick.md

 ## Tick line customization

-You can customize the width, color, and height of the major tick lines using the majorTickLines property.
+Ticklines are the small lines which is drawn on the axis line representing the axis labels.
+Ticklines will be drawn outside the axis by default.
+The `width`, `color`, and `dashArray` of the major ticklines can be customized by using the [`majorTickLines`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#majorticklines) setting.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}